adam-street/python-etl-p1/README.md

 ## Setup
-   Create a new file in the project's root foulder called "config.py" with the following format.
+   Create a new file in the project's root folder called "config.py" with the following format.

     pgsql_config = {
         'host': '********',